louisboii747/hardware-info-fetcher/README.md

 python3 hardware_mon.py
 ```

-Recently,I have now made the Linux Python Script a pip package.
-This makes it even easier to install, with the command being
+Recently, I have now made the Linux Python Script a pip package.
+This makes it even easier to install, with the command being:

 ```
 pip install hardwaremon